darthapo/assembot/docs/lifecycle-events.md

 - assemble
 - write

-The each emit a `before:` and `after:` event.
+They each emit a `before:` and `after:` event.
 So the flow of events in a build looks like this:

 - before:build - (bot)
 - before:scan - (bot)